 Power and Speed Options

-Similar to how if you have a larger lawn you should go for a larger cutting deck size, the more area that your mower is going to cover the more power it should have behind it.
+Similar to how if you have a larger lawn you should go for a larger cutting deck size, the more area mower is going to cover, the more power it should have behind it.

 Powerful engines allow you to work better and can offer you more speed.
 For some riders, there is a priority in power over the cutting deck.
 Many models of riding mowers will allow you to choose the engine and cutting deck size so that you have the best mower for your lawn.

 The only downside to having a more powerful engine is that the more power your lawn mower has, the more your mower will cost overall.

 Just like engines, mowers come with all sorts of transmission options.
 Typically, there are three different transmission options you’ll find: automatic, gear drive, and hydrostatic.
 Here are the pros and cons of each.

 An automatic transmission will switch gears for you.
 You simply pull the lever or push the pedal and the speed of the mower will increase.
 There will also be a pedal that allows you to go in reverse (though not all mowers will cut in reverse).